-The Fund's daily cash balance may be invested in Vanguard Market Liquidity Fund and/or Vanguard Municipal Cash Management Fund (each, a CMT Fund), which are low-cost money market funds.
+The Fund's daily cash balance may be invested in Vanguard Market Liquidity Fund, a government money market fund, and/or Vanguard Municipal Low Duration Fund, a short-term municipal bond fund (each, a CMT Fund).
 When investing in a CMT Fund, the Fund bears its proportionate share of the expenses of the CMT Fund in which it invests.
 Vanguard receives no additional revenue from Fund assets invested in a CMT Fund.